-A&S 3110 The End of the Past: Nineteenth Century 3 cr.
+A&S 3110 The End of the Past: Nineteenth Century

 Study of the principal social and cultural movements between the French Revolution and World War I.

-A&S 3595 Academic Year Abroad: European Perspectives of America of 3 cr.
+A&S 3595 Academic Year Abroad: European Perspectives of America

 A study of historical and current European views of American culture as presented in the creative arts, literature, and political writings, and scholarly analyses.
 This course is only offered through UNO's Academic Year Abroad (AYA) in Innsbruck, Austria and can be repeated once for credit.